dbpina/keras-prov/README.md

 Keras-Prov is a provenance service management approach designed for supporting hyperparameter analysis in Deep Neural Networks (DNNs).
 Keras-Prov integrates traditional retrospective provenance data (r-prov) with domain-specific DL data.
 This solution provides an API that allows for users to develop their ML-based workflows using Keras while being able to share and analyze captured provenance data using W3C PROV.

+Keras-Prov is a provenance service designed for supporting online hyperparameter analysis in Deep Neural Networks (DNNs).
+Keras-Prov integrates traditional retrospective provenance data (r-prov) with typical DNN software data, e.g. hyperparameters, DNN architecture attributes, etc. using W3C PROV.
+This solution provides an API that allows for users to develop their DNN-based workflows using Keras while being able to analyze online captured provenance data.

-Keras-Prov was developed based on [DfAnalyzer](https://gitlab.com/ssvitor/dataflow_analyzer) and with modifications on [Keras](https://github.com/keras-team/keras) source code.
+Keras-Prov is developed on top of [DfAnalyzer](https://gitlab.com/ssvitor/dataflow_analyzer) provenance services and with modifications on the Keras source code.
+It uses the columnar DBMS MonetDB to support online provenance data analysis and to generate W3C PROV compliant documents.

 ## Software requirements